 I. Overview of Sexual Misconduct

 As a fundamental policy and in compliance with Title IX of the Education Amendments Act of 1972 (“Title IX”), Section 504 of the Rehabilitation Act of 1973, and all other applicable federal and state non-discrimination laws, Centre College does not discriminate on the basis of race, color, religion, national or ethnic origin, sex, sexual orientation, age, disability, veteran's status, or genetic information in its educational programs and activities, admissions, and with regard to employment.
 Harassment based upon an individual’s legally protected status is a form of prohibited discrimination.
 Centre College hires and promotes its employees and admits its students on the basis of merit, qualification, and character.
 This Policy addresses the College’s prohibition of sex discrimination.
-Sexual harassment, sexual assault, and other forms of sexual misconduct are forms of sex discrimination prohibited by Title IX.
+Sexual harassment, sexual assault, and other forms of sexual misconduct are forms of sex discrimination prohibited by Title IX and the College’s conduct standards and policies prohibiting sex discrimination.

 Centre College is committed to a safe and healthy environment and, as such, will not tolerate sexual misconduct of any kind.
-In addition to violating this Policy, any form of sexual misconduct is also a violation of federal and state laws.
+In addition to violating this Policy, any form of sexual misconduct may also be a violation of federal and state laws.

-Sexual misconduct is a broad category of behaviors that includes but is not limited to sexual harassment, sexual violence, sexual exploitation, dating violence, domestic violence, stalking, cyber-stalking, bullying and cyber-bullying when based on sex or gender.
+Sexual misconduct is a broad category of behaviors that includes but is not limited to sexual harassment, sexual violence, sexual exploitation, sexual abuse (include sexual abuse of a minor), dating violence, domestic violence, stalking, cyber-stalking, bullying and cyberbullying when based on sex or gender.

 This Policy also expressly prohibits aiding or facilitating the commission of sexual misconduct, and retaliation against any individual involved in bringing a claim or supporting someone who brings a claim under this Policy.
 Sexual misconduct and other terms found within this Policy are defined in Section V below.

 Sexual misconduct can occur between strangers or non-strangers, including people involved in a dating, intimate, or sexual relationship.
-Sexual misconduct can be committed by males or by females, and it can occur between people of the same or different sex.
+Sexual misconduct can be committed by or experienced by persons of any gender, and it can occur between people of the same or different gender.

 The College offers assistance and non-judgmental support to any party involved in an incident of sexual misconduct.
 The College understands that individuals involved in an incident of sexual misconduct will have questions and may need the support of on- and off-campus services.
 All parties are encouraged to utilize both on-campus and off-campus resources for assistance.